kpeck71/kpeck71.github.io/_posts/2018-09-30-react_redux_portfolio_project.markdown

 **Refactoring/Wishlist**
 I have a lot of refactoring to do in this app, plus additional features to add:
 -Status page: Show which percentage of your monthly expenses are in with categories  (e.g. Fun, Essentials), with pie chart.
 Possibly give recommendations about how much should be in your savings/essentials pie pieces
-- Conditional styling based on if a goal is paid or not paid
+- Improve styling across app, including conditional styling based on if a goal is paid or not paid
 - Add a payment as you start to put money towards a goal
 - Remove repeated code, like handleChange, and make components more reusable
 - Filter GoalIdeas based on multiple criteria https://react-select.com/